 13.1.
-Persons to whom services are to be provided44
+Persons to whom services are to be provided47

 - 13.1.1.
-[Except where specifically stated otherwise in respect of particular services]45 The Contractor must provide services under the Contract to: - (a) registered patients, - (b) temporary residents, - (c) persons to whom the Contractor is required to provide immediately necessary treatment under clause 8.1.2(b)(iii) or 8.1.5,
+[Except where specifically stated otherwise in respect of particular services]48 The Contractor must provide services under the Contract to: - (a) registered patients, - (b) temporary residents, - (c) persons to whom the Contractor is required to provide immediately necessary treatment under clause 8.1.2(b)(iii) or 8.1.5. - (d) any person for whom the Contractor is responsible for the provision of out of hours services49 [or article 20 of the Transitional Order]50; and